The Payments Industry Landscape: What Does It Look Like Today?

 Payment Gateways

-A payment gateway is a software application that enables merchants to accept payments made with credit and debit cards for in-store and online transactions.
+A payment gateway is a software application that enables merchants to accept payments and transmits payment data for processing.
 The payment gateway securely encrypts payment information and transfers that data between the merchant’s store or website, the bank that processes the payment, and the bank that issued the card used to make the purchase.

 One of the most important aspects of a payment gateway is that it has robust security standards in place to keep cardholder data safe during the transmission process.
 When a customer uses their payment card, the payment gateway securely sends the customer’s card information to the payment processor.
 Some gateways, like Cardknox, also provide merchants with a broader range of payment processing features and benefits.